 New York, ‘the city that never sleeps’, is one of the contenders for the USA’s most beautiful city.
 Make sure to visit the glittering Times Square and climb the towering Empire State Building.
 New York even offers you a break from the bustling urban scene with the charming natural beauty of Central Park.
-There have been songs about New York since the 1940s, but we’ve decided to mention just two of the most iconic.
+New York is one of the cities that inspired songs since the 1940s, but we’ve decided to mention just two of the most iconic.

 New York, New York – Frank Sinatra – 1979

 While this is not the original*, it certainly became well-known due to the legendary music career of Frank Sinatra.
 This song clearly captured the spirit of the locals of New York, who clearly see it as a place full of opportunities.

 * This would be the rendition done by Liza Minnelli for Martin Scorsese’s 1977 movie: New York, New York.